How to enter your initial VAT settings in FreeAgent

 - your VAT flat rate scheme status and sector if this has changed after initial registration

 When FreeAgent generates a new VAT return for you it copies the settings from your last return on your account.
-Therefore, if you change any of these settings in an individual VAT return, FreeAgent will automatically apply the new settings to your future VAT returns.
+Therefore, if you change any of these settings on your latest VAT return, FreeAgent will automatically apply the new settings to your future VAT returns.

 Change your default VAT return period length

 Follow these steps to select your new VAT return length - either monthly, quarterly or yearly.
 However, please be aware that changing this setting won’t affect historic VAT returns, only future VAT returns.